Hialeah/shpe/_posts/2018-01-23-Ideas-From-Code-Complete.md

  4. Quality Assurance is not just Testing
     ---
   Software quality assurance is not limited to testing.
 Testing cannot reveal problems that were introduced in the prerequisites development or problem definition stage.
-You may have a fully functional program that solves the wrong problem due to incorrect problem definition, you may have the program that solves the right problem but does not include all desired functionalities due to incorrect prerequisites developments, finally, you may be solving the right problem with the right features but just the wrong way due to poor architectural design.
+You may have a fully functional program that solves the wrong problem due to incorrect problem definition.
+You may have the program that solves the right problem but does not include all desired functionalities due to incorrect prerequisites development.
+Finally, you may be solving the right problem with the right features but just the wrong way, due to poor architectural design.
 Explicit requirements prevent you from guessing what the user wants.
 Tip: Have a problem definition, a clear statement of the problem the system is supposed to solve.
 Objection: Keep in mind that stable requirements are often a myth, customers will change their requirements as the system progresses, as they will understand their own need as the project advances.

  5. Programming Languages
     ---
   Your programming tools don’t have to determine how you think about programming.
-Program into the language, not in the   language should be yours.
+Program "into" the language, not "in" the   language should be your approach.
 Programming “in” a language: A programmer that programs “in” a language limit his/her thoughts to the constructs provided by the language.
 Thus, if the language is primitive, their thought will also be primitive.
 Programming “into” a language: A programmer that programs “into” a language will first decide what thoughts he/she wants to express, then determine how to express these thoughts using the tools provided by the language.